-Four A4 factsheets will be produced to target different audiences (policy makers, farmers, consumers, food processors/retailers).
+Factsheets will be produced to target different audiences (policy makers, farmers, consumers, food processors/retailers).
 These will be in ENG but will be available to be translated by the partners.
+These will be developed as part of the stakeholder mapping exercise in year 2-4 when RISE will work with the partners to identify which relevant stakeholders they can access, what information should be disseminated and in what form.
+This can be updated as the results from the project develop.

-Infographics
+• Infographics